Computing at Warmsworth Primary School

 (Please note that the above document contains KS1 and KS2.
-The EYFS computing framework will be uploaded shortly).
+The EYFS computing framework is currently undergoing some revisions).

 By the end of Key Stage 2, our Warmsworth Primary School Computing Curriculum equips our children with the skills they need to immerse themselves in a rapidly changing world and securely join the world on its digital platform.

 Our children are observed to be creative and inquisitive and are able to test theories and solve problems involving technology.
 They approach new technology with confidence across different areas of the curriculum.